Robin-Ferm/Robin-Ferm.github.io/_posts/2021-10-12-Monitoring-Cloud-Applications.md

 ![image](https://user-images.githubusercontent.com/70013388/136940756-fcbebc52-c807-4967-b821-fae1505d304d.png)

 I created a static method that will overwrite the default logging.
+And here we tell Serilog where to write our logs, and in this case it is to our ApplicationInsight on Azure.
+I decided no to write to the console or a file in this case.

 Main Method